100 Best Books of All Time

 Middlesex by Jeffrey Eugenides

 Calliope Helen Stephanides was born in Detroit in 1960, the heyday of Motor City, to a Greek-American family who lived the quintessentially suburban American life.
 Moving out of the city, Calliope is faced with a self-realization that she’s not like other girls, and it takes uncovering a family secret (and an astonishing genetic history) to understand why.
 Middlesex is an audacious story of sexuality that transcends stereotypes of gender, sex, and identity.
-These are the 20 books you really should have read by now.

 Midnight’s Children by Salman Rushdie